 - Where events are sponsored by a third party we may share your attendance information, where the individual has provided us with their consent.

 - From public websites which publish contact information, where we believe there is a legitimate interest.

 - Through our sales process during which we require client’s details to invoice them and send them the products they order.

-- From subscriptions to our publications.
+- From subscriptions to our publications through our websites.